wso2/react-vizgrammar/README.md

     };
 ```

-`metadata.names` is an array consists of column names/fields of the table and `metadata.types` contains their types
+`metadata.names` is an array which consists of column names/fields of the table and `metadata.types` contains their types
 (ordinal, time or linear), `names` and `types` are aligned together in a way that "Column1" => 'ordinal' and "Column2" => 'linear' and so on.

 ```javascript